swcarpentry/good-enough-practices-in-scientific-computing/index.md

 **Author Summary**

-Computers are now as important to science as telescopes and test tubes, but most researchers are never taught the equivalent of basic lab skills for research computing.
+Computers are now essential in all branches of science, but most researchers are never taught the equivalent of basic lab skills for research computing.
 As a result, they take days or weeks to do things that could be done in minutes or hours, are often unable to reproduce their own work (much less the work of others), and have no idea how reliable their computational results are.

 This paper presents a set of good computing practices that every researcher can adopt regardless of their current level of technical